Woolloongabba

 PROFILE FAQ

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 55 projects likely impacting the area.
-Notable ones include Cross River Rail - Woolloongabba Station, Silk Lane Development, The Carter by Mosaic, and Murcia Residences.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 55 projects that could affect the region.
+Notable projects include Cross River Rail - Woolloongabba Station, Silk Lane Development, The Carter by Mosaic, and Murcia Residences.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.